ietf-wg-cellar/matroska-specification/subtitles.md

 #### Storage of non-global WebVTT blocks

-Non-global WebVTT blocks (e.g. "NOTE") before a WebVTT Cue Text are stored in Matroska's BlockAddition element together with the Matroska Block containing the WebVTT Cue Text these blocks precede (see below for the actual format).
+Non-global WebVTT blocks (e.g., "NOTE") before a WebVTT Cue Text are stored in Matroska's BlockAddition element together with the Matroska Block containing the WebVTT Cue Text these blocks precede (see below for the actual format).